The Grenfell Health & Wellbeing Service is a free and confidential NHS service for children and adults affected by Grenfell.

 The therapy we are using to help people overcome traumatic memories.

-People who witnessed and experienced the fire may be experiencing flashbacks, nightmares and unwanted memoires of the event.
+People who witnessed and experienced the event may be experiencing flashbacks, nightmares and unwanted memories of the event.
 This can be extremely distressing and interfere with normal routines and sleep.
 Therapy helps to ‘process’ what has happened, so that memories intrude less as flashbacks and nightmares.
 Therapy will also focus on reducing general levels of anxiety and improving sleep.

 Would I benefit from support?